 According to experts at Good Therapy, your plan should include:

-- How much you need to bring in each year to earn a decent living.
+- How much yearly income you need to keep practicing with a decent living.

 - Goals for the first months, first year, and first 5 years.
 This enables you to track your progress and assess whether your plans are realistic as you hit various benchmarks.